 (b) Studs which are independently mounted on the sole and are replaceable shall be made of leather, rubber, aluminium, plastic or similar material and shall be solid.
 With the exception of that part of the stud forming the base, which shall not protrude from the sole more than one quarter of an inch, studs shall be round in plan and not less than half an inch in diameter.
-Where studs are tapered. the minimum diameter of any section of the stud must not be less than half an inch.
+Where studs are tapered, the minimum diameter of any section of the stud must not be less than half an inch.
 Where metal seating for the screw type is used, this seating must be embedded in the sole of the footwear and any atachment screw shall be part of the stud.
-Other than the metal seating for the screw type of stud, no metal plates even though covered with leather or rubber shall be worn, neither studs which are threaded to allow them to be screwed on to a base screw that is fixed by nails or otherwise to the soles of footwear, nor study which, apart from the base, have any form of protruding edge rim or relief marking or ornament, should be allowed.
+Other than the metal seating for the screw type of stud, no metal plates even though covered with leather or rubber shall be worn, neither studs which are threaded to allow them to be screwed on to a base screw that is fixed by nails or otherwise to the soles of footwear, nor studs which, apart from the base, have any form of protruding edge rim or relief marking or ornament, should be allowed.

 (c) Studs which are moulded as an integral part of the sole and are not replaceable shall be made of rubber, plastic, polyurethene or similar soft materials.
-Provided that there are no fewer than ten studs on the sole, they shall have a minimum diameter of three eights of an inch (10 mm.).
+Provided that there are no fewer than ten studs on the sole, they shall have a minimum diameter of three eights of an inch (10 mm,).
+Additional supporting material to stabilise studs of soft materials, and ridges which shall not protrude more than 5 mm. from the sole and moulded to strengthen it, shall be permitted provided that they are in no way dangerous to other players.
 In all other respects they shall conform to the general requirements of this Law.

 (d) Combined bars and studs may be worn, provided the whole conforms to the general requirements of this Law.
-Neither bars nor studs on the soles shall project more than three-quarters of an inch.
-If nails are used they shall be driven in flush with the surface.
+Neither bars nor studs on the soles shall project more